“But Sherry, how exactly do you coach women to have more confidence?”

 Confidence ebbs and flows.
 For all of us.
 For years, I cycled to/from work in the City, up the Old Kent Road and round the Elephant & Castle roundabout.
 I felt incredibly confident doing that because of years of experience.
 Yet if you asked me to do that today, I’d feel nervous.
 Scared.
 A bit wobbly.
 Because I’ve not done it for a while.
 I’d worry about the traffic.
 The route.
 My fitness.
 However with a guide or mentor, somebody who knows the way, I’d soon get my confidence back.

 How I coach women who want more clarity and more confidence is as simple as that.

-It’s me asking questions.
+I do this by asking questions.
 The trick is to ask the right questions.
 Exploring the evidence.
 Listening to your answers.
 Not only the answers you give me, but also the answers you don’t give me.
 It’s not just what you say, it’s what you don’t say too.
-It’s about holding a safe space – a space where you can what what you really think; what you really feel; without worrying whether I might get angry or upset or confused (which is what happens sometimes if you say what you really want to work colleagues, friends and family).
+It’s about holding a safe space – a space where you can say what you really think; what you really feel; without worrying whether I might get angry or upset or confused (which is what happens sometimes if you say what you really want to work colleagues, friends and family).

 That’s confidence coaching in a nutshell.
 Designed to help you get clear on what you really want.
 Understand what you already have.
 Identify the gaps.
 Decide how to fill the gaps.
 And go for it!

 Where would you like more confidence and what will you do to fix that?
 Post a comment below and let me know.